The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Discussion

 \subsection{Moderation Design Should Attend to Creators' Impression Management Goals During Norm Enforcement}

 In addition to providing emotional support, we found that the Pin of Shame operates as a tool for impression management~\citep{goffman2023presentation}.
 It allows content creators to incorporate entertainment into the moderation process, such as by adding playful remarks (Section~\ref{sec:impression management}).
 This lighthearted approach aims to craft a more relaxed atmosphere and a favorable self-presentation to the public (Section~\ref{sec:impression management}).
-Thus, the Pin of Shame serves the performative needs~\cite{li2019live,pellicone2017game} of creators confronting negativity by allowing them to redirect it into positivity, and thereby enabling them to effectively showcase resilience and emotional maturity in their public persona.
+Thus, the Pin of Shame serves the performative needs~\cite{li2019live,pellicone2017game} of creators confronting negativity by allowing them to redirect it into positivity.
+It enables them to frame their responses to stress in ways that can be perceived as resilience or equanimity within their public persona.

-While prior research has examined impression management through various dimensions of online self-presentation---such as political expression, cultural taste, and targeting the audience awareness on social media~\cite{liu2007social,marder2016like,marwick2011tweet}---our study extends this work by revealing that even norm enforcement actions, such as comment moderation, can be strategically adopted to curate one’s public persona.
-This finding also raises important questions to further explore about how different forms of creator-led moderation actions intersect with their impression management goals.
-In light of these insights, we encourage platforms to design moderation mechanisms that embrace creators' creativity and playfulness, and empower them to transform negative encounters into displays of expression, performance, and reputational agency.
+While prior research has examined impression management through various dimensions of online self-presentation---such as signaling political affiliation through `Likes'~\citep{marder2016like} or showcasing lists of interests (books, music, movies)~\citep{liu2007social} on social media---our study reveals that even harm addressing and moderation practices can become intertwined with creators' impression management goals within the platform economy.
+However, such performative considerations do not necessarily align with the traditional goals of content moderation, such as reducing harm or ensuring public safety.
+These tensions highlight the need to design creator moderation with a firm understanding of a broader array of creator concerns, and accounting for how audience perceptions and performative incentives may shape creators' moderation practices.

+We especially encourage designers to consider how public, audience-facing forms of social sanctioning introduce new dynamics---in displays of expression, strength, and agency---that complicate the relationship between moderation, impression management, and creator/public safety.
+These insights also raise crucial further questions about \textbf{how creators' impression management goals factor into} their adoption of \textbf{other forms of creator-led moderation} actions (e.g., replying, deleting) when addressing online harms.